E-mails - Guidelines for Accessible Messages

 - Are careful when forwarding e-mail: When you forward an e-mail, the header of the previous e-mail, including a list of recipients, carries over into your message.
 A long list of recipients cannot easily be skipped by recipients using screen reading technology.

 - Avoid using decorative graphics.
 If graphics are necessary, make sure that they are labelled with alt text for recipients who are blind or have low vision, or who can only read text-only e-mails.

-- Ensure style and format conform to MS Word - guidelines.
+- Ensure style and format conform to MS Word - Guidelines for Accessible Documents.

 To change mail settings in Outlook: